noaione/yuusha-shoukan-ln/sources/v12/chapter6.md

 [Wha?!]

-While my body was stretched out in the onsen, Kuro climbed on top of my legs as if it was natural.What are you doing, Kuro?!
+While my body was stretched out in the onsen, Kuro climbed on top of my legs as if it was natural.
+What are you doing, Kuro?!
 No, you certainly have been sitting on my lap a lot lately but...
 Between sitting on the lap of someone while wearing clothes while sitting on the lap while in the nude, do you realize how different the destructiveness of these two are...
 Ahh, h-how soft... wait, stop all that!

 [Ehehe, sitting together with Kaito-kun\~\~]